-New Employees receive copies of GCHP's Code of Conduct and access to Policies and Procedures pertinent to that individual's job responsibilities upon commencement of their employment.
+New employees, workforce members, leadership, and commissioners) receive copies of GCHP's Code of Conduct and access to Policies and Procedures pertinent to that individual's job responsibilities upon commencement of their employment.
 New Employees are required to complete initial Compliance training courses on GCHP Code of Conduct, HIPAA Compliance, and Fraud, Waste, and Abuse (FWA) occurring to the defined policies and procedures applicable to the requirement Compliance Training.

-Employees may receive additional compliance training as is reasonable and necessary based on changes in job descriptions/duties, promotions, and/or the scope of their job functions.
+employees, workforce members, leadership, and commissioners) may receive additional compliance training as is reasonable and necessary based on changes in job descriptions/duties, promotions, and/or the scope of their job functions.
 GCHP makes the Compliance Plan, and Compliance Policies and Procedures available to all Employees through an online portal.
 All Employees are trained annually as outlined below.